Programs & Services

-The Chatham College for Women Student Government (CSG) is the governing structure that provides an orderly method of government that is representative of all undergraduate students and advocates for the concerns, interests, needs, and welfare of the undergraduate student body at Chatham University.
+The Chatham University Student Government (CSG) is the governing structure that provides an orderly method of government that is representative of all undergraduate students and advocates for the concerns, interests, needs, and welfare of the undergraduate student body at Chatham University.

 Undergraduate Budget Committee(UBC)

 The Undergraduate Budget Committee is a sub-committee of CSG, who is responsible for allocating funds for travel and events for Chatham University undergraduate students and student organizations.

 The Co-Curricular Transcript is a comprehensive record of a students' leadership experiences, and campus involvement while undergraduates at Chatham University.
 It supplements their academic transcripts.